cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 })
 ```

-## Disable screenshots on Run failures
+## Disable screenshots on run failures

-By default, Cypress takes a screenshots when there is a failure during Run mode, but you can disable this.
+By default, Cypress automatically takes a screenshot when there is a failure when running `cypress run`, but you can disable this.

 ```javascript
 Cypress.SelectorPlayground.defaults({